induane/asinine-website/topics/articles/article_2.rst

 And that is where we need to look for true change.
 Electing Obama didn't suddenly make the country more embracing of diversity and liberal policies.
-Electing Trump won't make America suddenly “great again” and hardcore conservatives.
+Electing Trump won't make America suddenly "great again" and hardcore conservatives.

 So perhaps we all (and certainly me more than most) need to take a step back